 Japanese woodblock print during the 19th century, bird, flower and landscape

-Here is the appearance of one of the most famous ukyio-e artist, the legendary Katsushika Hokusai (1760-1849).
-His work was mostly focus on the everyday life, fauna, flora and landscape.
+Here is the appearance of one of the most famous ukiyo-e artists, the legendary Katsushika Hokusai (1760-1849).
+His work was mostly focused on everyday life, fauna, flora and landscape.
 We can cite the famous The Great Wave off Kanagawa and the Thirty-six Views of Mount Fuji.

-We can also talk about Utagawa kuniyoshi (1797-1861) who also draw bird and landscape, yet he is known for his heroes series from the suikoden and the chushingura.
+We can also talk about Utagawa kuniyoshi (1797-1861) who also drew birds and landscape, yet he is known for his heroes series from the suikoden and the chushingura.

 Then, to conclude this period, we have to talk about Hiroshige Utagawa (1797-1858) who is considered the greatest rival of Hokusai.
 Like Hokusai, he specialized in fauna and flora plus landscape.
 He is known for his series on The Fifty-three Stations of the Tōkaidō and The Sixty-nine Stations of the Kiso Kaidō.